cynteo/cab-public-docs/index.md

-# Azure Alert Bridge for SolarWinds Service Desk
+# Cynteo Alert Bridge for SolarWinds Service DeskU

 **Connect Azure Monitor alerts to your SolarWinds Service Desk automatically**

 ---

-## 🚀 What is Azure Alert Bridge?
+## 🚀 What is Cynteo Alert Bridge?

-Azure Alert Bridge is a fully managed integration that automatically creates, updates, and resolves SolarWinds Service Desk incidents based on your Azure Monitor alerts.
+Cynteo Alert Bridge is a fully managed integration that automatically creates, updates, and resolves SolarWinds Service Desk incidents based on your Azure Monitor alerts.

 ### Key Features